 Anna Mary Robertson Moses, better known by her nickname Grandma Moses, became a renowned American folk artist after picking up a paintbrush for the first time at age 76.
 For most of her life, she worked on farms and raised her five children, supplementing her husband’s income by frying potato chips and churning butter.
 She always enjoyed creative expression in her home though, decorating her family’s space with hand-quilted objects and exquisite embroidery.
 When her hands began to cramp from arthritis in her late 70s, she picked up painting as a creative hobby that would be easier on her joints.
 She displayed her art around her rural New York town, including in the windows of a drug store where notable art collector Louis Caldor saw her pieces on display and bought ten on the spot.
 He recommended their inclusion in an exhibition at New York’s Museum of Modern Art, and the following year, Moses curated her first solo exhibition in New York City at the age of 80.
 Moses skyrocketed to fame as an American cultural icon, even having a painting on display in the White House, before passing at the age of 101.

 Bringing a qualified care provider into your home can help you or your aging loved one maintain a healthy lifestyle and take care of daily tasks so more energy can be put toward pursuing passions.
-American In-Home Care always refers qualified, screened, and insured care providers that are compassionate and ready to help.
+American In-Home Care always refers qualified, screened, care providers that are compassionate and ready to help.
 Contact us at 1-844-505-0004 to schedule your free in-home consultation to discuss which care options are right for you and your family.